Which Washington Insurance Companies Offer the Cheapest SR-22 Insurance?

 A severe violation like a hit-and-run can increase SR-22 insurance rates considerably.

-Convicted drivers lose good driver discounts, making their SR-22 coverage even more expensive than standard coverage.
+Convicted drivers lose good driver discounts, making the average rate of their SR-22 coverage even more expensive than standard coverage.

 What Is SR-22 Insurance in Washington?
 Who Needs It?
 How Do You Get It?